Date: Tuesday May 7th, 2019

 Name badges on lanyards.
 In the aid station bins will be lanyards with name badge holders and magic markers to write down your name on the card (both sides) and insert into the holder.
 Bare with me – I know not everyone loves name tags but just as we have found with the runners (and having their names printed on their bibs) we have found 1.) we meet so many people on race weekend that it is hard to remember everyone’s name and 2.) knowing peoples names and truly getting to know people facilitates the sense of community – please if you will, participate!
 Also, I am a busy guy on race weekend, but not too busy to meet you – if I do not come and introduce myself, please introduce yourself to me!

-Those that indicated that they need lodging will want to read up HERE https://www.superiorspringtrailrace.com/volunteer-lodging/ Our units are going to be 503, 504, 505, 509 and one unit yet TBD.
+Those that indicated that they need lodging will want to read up HERE https://www.superiorspringtrailrace.com/volunteer-lodging/ Our units are going to be 504, 505, 506, 509, 515 and one additional unit at Lutsen Lodge on Lake Superior (those volunteers staying at Lutsen Lodge will receive a separate email regarding this).
 A Caribou Highlands site map can be found HERE https://www.superiorspringtrailrace.com/maps-and-data/ Room assignments will be displayed on the sheets attached to the doors of each unit – you can go to any unit to learn which unit you will be staying in.
 If you are not comfortable with the arrangements there are other good lodging options right a Caribou Highlands and camping options available in the area.
 Bring a sleeping bag, pillow and towel.
-Do not leave valuables in the units since we do not lock the doors so everyone can get in at all times – if you are away be sure to bring valuables with you, lock them in the car etc. ***IF YOU NEED A PLACE TO STAY AND HAVE NOT YET INDICATED TO US, PLEASE FOLLOW THIS LINK HERE https://goo.gl/forms/tetiJQRluIsHoRCt2 AND LET US KNOW WHICH NIGHTS (FRI & SAT) – IT WILL ALMOST CERTAINLY BE COUCH OR FLOOR SPACE AT THIS POINT / THIS LATE IN THE GAME BUT WE WILL FIT YOU IN – Thursday night we will have a place for the trail markers and those helping with setup on Friday as well.
+Do not leave valuables in the units since we do not lock the doors so everyone can get in at all times – if you are away be sure to bring valuables with you, lock them in the car etc. ***IF YOU NEED A PLACE TO STAY AND HAVE NOT YET INDICATED TO US, PLEASE FOLLOW THIS LINK HERE https://forms.gle/PUaJcnSde6aUAB5PA AND LET US KNOW WHICH NIGHTS (FRI & SAT) – IT WILL ALMOST CERTAINLY BE COUCH OR FLOOR SPACE AT THIS POINT / THIS LATE IN THE GAME BUT WE WILL DO OUR BEST TO FIT YOU IN – Thursday night we will have a place for the trail markers and those helping with setup on Friday as well.